 You will need solid evidence of the fraud, which often is found in documents that are the property of your employer.
-What you are allowed to take to support your case is a complex question that requires careful scrutiny.
+What documents you are allowed to take to support your case is a complex question that requires careful scrutiny.
 Employers often argue that whistleblowers who take documents or other evidence have stolen corporate property or trade secrets or violated patient privacy laws.
 In general, the public interest in stopping fraud and other wrongdoing usually overrides an employer’s property interest in its documents and secrets.
-There are important exceptions, however, including documents protected by attorney-client privilege and patient medical records, so we recommend seeking the advice of an attorney.
+There are important exceptions, however, including documents protected by attorney-client privilege and patient medical records, so once you are finished reading these Whistleblower tips, we recommend you contact us and get the advice of an attorney.

 Today’s technology makes it easy to use your phone or other devices to record a conversation, and such recordings can be powerful evidence of fraud.
 State laws, however, prohibit recording conversations in some situations and violating those laws can expose you to civil and even criminal penalties.
 The question of whether one is allowed to tape conversations without the government’s authorization is a difficult one.
 As with documents that aren’t yours, proceed with caution and get advice first.